TOC Digital Speech and Debate Series 1

 feel free to postround me -- Ithink it's educational and am more than happy to elaborate on any part of my decision.

 not too familiar with theory and K's, run at your own risk

 - This is the first time that I've judged this event.

 - I am a software engineer

 I judge many different formats, see the bottom of my paradigm for more details of my specific judging preferences in different formats.
 I debated for five years in NPDA and three years in NFA-LD, and I've judged HS policy, parli, LD, and PF.
-Tell me where to vote and why you are winning - I am less likely to vote for you if you make me do work.
+I love good weighing/layering - tell me where to vote and why you are winning - I am less likely to vote for you if you make me do work.
 I enjoy technical/progressive/circuit-style debates and don't care about delivery style.
 I love theory and T and I'll vote on anything.

 Please include me on the email chain if there is one. email@example.com.

 Also, speechdrop.net is even better than email chains if you are comfortable using it, it is much faster and more efficient.